konspyre/electroscope/README.md

 There is no part for this, so you'll have to make your own.
 A simple loop soldered together usually works well (the twisted termination used in the photos is just a fancy flourish).

+#### Optional

+Shielding: I experimented with a three-layered combination of kapton/polymide tape (to cover the BJTs), copper tape (edge to edge, touching the exposed ground edges), and then another layer of kapton/polymide to keep the copper looking nicely unscuffed by oils (from fingers).

 ### License